-Note: GSF = gross square feet; gal/min = gallons per minute Source: Snipes-Dye 2017.
+Note: GSF = gross square feet; gal/min = gallons per minute Source: 1 = Snipes-Dye 2017Michael Baker International 2017.

-Because the existing water infrastructure is inadequately sized to serve the proposed project and because the proposed project would require additional capacity, the proposed project would result in significant impacts to water distribution infrastructure absent mitigation (Impact PUB-1).
-The City of San Diego Water Department was contacted regarding the water capacity and potential upgrades.
+Because the existing water infrastructure is inadequately sized to serve the proposed project and because the proposed project would require additional capacity, the proposed project would result in a less than significant impacts to water distribution infrastructure absent mitigation (Impact PUB-1).
+The above notwithstanding, the City of San Diego Water Department was contacted regarding the water capacity and potential upgrades.
 A City Group Job 807 is currently planned for the area and will upsize the existing mains.
 The project is in a location that will be upsized to a 12-inch water main that can provide 4,000 gal/min and 8-inch lines that can can provide 2,000 gal/min, effectively doubling the capcity.
 The City also indicated that the system is also looped so the City could provide service from more than one pipe.
 However, given the timing of the proposed project, particularly Phase I, the City's proposed improvement may not be constructed in time to ensure that adequate fire water service is provided to the new building.
 As such, a potential temporary significant impact would occur and, therefore, mitigation MM-PUB-1 is provided.